-Christmas is a time which means many things for many people; buying presents, decorating a tree, drinking eggnog, singing carols (oh and of course peace on Earth and good will to all men).
-For me, however, it isn’t truly Christmas unless I’ve made it through my checklist of must-watch Christmas shows.
+Christmas is a time that means many things to many people; buying presents, decorating a tree, drinking eggnog, singing carols – oh and of course peace on Earth and goodwill to all men – but for me, it isn’t truly Christmas unless I’ve made it through my checklist of must-watch Christmas shows.

-When I was growing up much of the Holidays were centered around when these Christmas specials aired.
-Now with DVD, Blu-ray and the internet any and all of these specials are at our fingertips whenever we want them, so here is my list of programs that bring out the season in me.
+When I was growing up much of the Holidays were centred around when these Christmas specials aired, Heaven forfend any show scheduled against these classics, but now with DVD and Blu rays all of these specials are at our fingertips whenever we want them, so here is my list of programs that bring out the seasonal festive feelings in me.

-Based on the popular song by Walter “Jack” Rollins and Steve Nelson of a magical top hat bringing a snowman to life, this song has delighted children of all ages for many years and the 1969 Rankin-Bass animated television special is easily one of their best.
-Done with traditional cel animation, this Christmas special has everything; a great narrator in the form of Jimmy Durante, a lovable title character voiced by Jackie Vernon, an adorable little girl who risks her life to help Frosty, a cute rabbit sidekick and a nasty villain-Professor Hinkle (Billy De Wolfe) who really, really wants his hat back.
-When I was a kid and watched Frosty melt in the greenhouse I bawled by eyes out for what seemed like years.
+Based on the popular song – by Walter “Jack” Rollins and Steve Nelson – about a magical top hat bringing a snowman to life, has delighted children of all ages for generations and the 1969 Rankin-Bass animated television special is easily one of their best.
+Done with traditional cel animation this Christmas special has everything; a great narrator in the form of Jimmy Durante, a lovable title character voiced by Jackie Vernon, an adorable little girl who risks her life to help Frosty, a cute rabbit sidekick and of course a nasty villain in the form of Professor Hinkle (Billy De Wolfe), who really, really wants his hat back.
+When I was a kid, watching Frosty melt in the greenhouse, I bawled my eyes out for what seemed like years.

-This is one of those Christmas Classics that has very little actually to do with Christmas, the story of good man George Bailey (Jimmy Stewart) who believes that the world may be better off without him.
-This film has only one key Christmas scene in it, though that finale scene is a doozy, but this Frank Capra masterpiece will always hold a spot on any Christmas list.
-Funny enough it really only became a seasonal classic when the copyrights to it slipped into public domain and any network could show it for free.
+This is one of those Christmas Classics that has very little actually to do with Christmas, the story of a good man named George Bailey (Jimmy Stewart) who believes that the world would be better off without him, yet his film has only one key Christmas scene in it – though that finale scene is a doozy – and this Frank Capra masterpiece will always hold a spot on any Christmas list.
+Funny enough it really only became a seasonal classic when the copyrights to it slipped into the public domain and any network could show it for free.
 Thus it became a Christmas gift to everybody.

-A Christmas Carol by Charles Dickens has probably been adapted and updated more than any other single story in the history of media and though the 1951 version isn’t the first it is my personal favourite as Alastair Sim is to me the quintessential Ebenezer Scrooge.
-The four ghosts that come to haunt the King of Humbugs are all brilliantly portrayed and the scene when the Ghost shows Scrooge two sickly, scrawny children “Ignorance and Want” is truly chilling.
-My other favorite versions of this Dickens classic are Scrooged with Bill Murray and The Muppet Christmas Carol with Michael Caine.
+A Christmas Carol by Charles Dickens has probably been adapted and updated more than any other single story in the history of media, and though the 1951 version isn’t the first it is my personal favourite, Alastair Sim is to me the quintessential Ebenezer Scrooge.
+The four ghosts that come to haunt the King of Humbugs are all brilliantly portrayed and the scene when the Ghost of Christmas Future shows Scrooge two sickly, scrawny children “Ignorance and Want” it is truly chilling.
+My other favourite versions of this Dickens classic are Scrooged with Bill Murray and The Muppet Christmas Carol with Michael Caine, both great holiday treats.

-This Chevy Chase vehicle perfectly captures the chaos that can consume some of us during the holidays but as this is a Griswold Christmas things are going to go to extremes- from lighting disasters to Christmas tree calamities to the ever annoying relatives that are destined to plague a holiday home.
-Without a doubt there is a little of Clark Griswold in all of us.
+This Chevy Chase vehicle perfectly captures the chaos that can consume some of us during the holidays, but as this is a Griswold Christmas things are going to go to extremes, from lighting disasters to Christmas tree calamities to the ever-annoying relatives that are destined to plague a holiday home, and without a doubt, there is a little of Clark Griswold in all of us.

-This was the first of Rankin-Bass’s specials and my favourite from their holiday catalogue as the story of misfits banding together against insurmountable odds, in this case an abominable snowman, to make for great drama and great television.
-An elf dentist, a mutant reindeer, and a gold fixated geologist were a wonderful team and I visit them each and every year as they face off against discrimination and Bumbles.
+This was the first of Rankin-Bass’s specials, and my favourite from their holiday catalogue, as the story of misfits banding together against insurmountable odds – in this case, an abominable snowman – makes for great drama and great television.
+An elf dentist, a mutant reindeer, and a gold-fixated geologist were a wonderful team and I visit them each and every year as they face off against discrimination and Bumbles.

 Side Note: The skinny Santa forced by his wife to eat and get fat I always found to be kind of creepy.

-When Charlie Brown selects a pathetically sad Christmas tree over aluminum colored trees that everyone else favors he is first derided for his choice but when Linus takes center stages and starts quoting scripture the gang eventually come around.
+When Charlie Brown selects a pathetically sad Christmas tree over all the aluminum-coloured trees that everyone else favours he is first derided for his choice, but when Linus takes centre stage and starts quoting scripture the gang eventually comes around to his side of things.
 Now I’m not remotely a religious person but it’s nice to see a Christmas special that actually acknowledges Christ, it is his birthday after all.
-The Grinch may discover that Christmas doesn’t come from a store but its Charles M. Schulz and company who go to the actual spirit of Christmas, which is kind of nice.
+The Grinch may discover that Christmas doesn’t come from a store but it was Charles M. Schulz and company who go to the actual spirit of Christmas, which is kind of nice.

-Then there is the 1988 action masterpiece Die Hard.
-Though some don’t consider this film a perennial Christmas classic (and those people are wrong), to me it perfectly embodies the spirit of Christmas, and just how bad an office Christmas party can get.
-Clear evidence that this is a Christmas movie, setting aside that it takes place at Christmas time which by default makes it a Christmas movie, at the center of the film is a love story about an estranged couple reconnecting over the holidays, it just so happens that this reconnect is caused by a band of ruthless criminals and not a Christmas Miracle.
+Then there is the 1988 action masterpiece Die Hard, and though some don’t consider this film a perennial Christmas classic – and those people are wrong – but to me, it perfectly embodies the spirit of Christmas as well as depicting just how bad an office Christmas party can get.
+Clear evidence that this is a Christmas movie, setting aside that it takes place at Christmas time which by default makes it a Christmas movie, we have at the centre of the film a love story about an estranged couple reconnecting over the holidays, it just so happens that this reconnect is caused by a band of ruthless criminals and not a Christmas Miracle.